 According to prosecutors, Acosta, formerly a resident of New Jersey and now a resident of Puerto Rico, used his union positions, including that of benefit fund trustee, to coordinate an elaborate scam with Lawrence Ackerman.
 A resident of Old Tappan, N.J., Ackerman was chief operating officer of two unionized companies, Atlantic International Group and Pro-Tech Automotive Services.
 In addition to those firms, he created two shell companies for the sole purpose of marketing health care plans on a nationwide basis to persons ineligible for UAW Local 2326 plan coverage.
-Through the latter companies, the enrollees, eventually numbering 700 to 800, obtained coverage at inflated premiums and then filed benefit claims.
-Acosta facilitated this scheme by keeping the premiums instead of forwarding them, as required, to Horizon Blue Cross Blue Shield of New Jersey.
+Through the latter companies, the enrollees, eventually numbering 700 to 800, obtained coverage at inflated premiums and then filed benefit claims that were even more inflated.
+Acosta facilitated this scheme by keeping premiums instead of forwarding them, as required, to Horizon Blue Cross Blue Shield of New Jersey.